Space station supplies launched, 2nd shipment in 2 days

 This Cygnus, or Swan, is named the S.S.
 John Young to honor the legendary astronaut who walked on the moon and commanded the first space shuttle flight.
 He died in January.

 It is the first commercial cargo ship to bear Northrop Grumman's name.
 Northrop Grumman acquired Orbital ATK in June.
-SpaceX is NASA's other commercial shipper for the space station.
+SpaceX is NASA's other commercial shipper for the space station; its Dragon capsule is set to lift off in early December.

-Experiments also are going up to observe how cement solidifies in weightlessness, among other things.
+Experiments arriving via the Cygnus will observe how cement solidifies in weightlessness, among other things.
 There's also medical, spacesuit and other equipment to replace items that never made it to orbit last month because of a Russian rocket failure; the two men who were riding the rocket survived their emergency landing.
 Three other astronauts are set to launch from Kazakhstan on Dec.
 3.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.